Total Return = Income + Growth

-5. True Income Specialists Actively Managing Their Clients’ Portfolios of Fixed Income SecuritiesIn the rare case an advisor passes the first four tests, It’s almost inevitable they’ll fail the final test, which is whether they are actively managing their clients’ fixed income securities.
+5. True Income Specialists Actively Manage Their Clients’ Portfolios of Fixed Income SecuritiesIn the rare case an advisor passes the first four tests, It’s almost inevitable they’ll fail the final test, which is whether they are actively managing their clients’ fixed income securities.
 The few advisors who buy individual bonds and bond-like instruments, typically make the mistake of taking a “buy and hold approach”.

 Between the years of 1981 through 2014, interest rates were generally decreasing, which meant bonds had a tailwind that pushed their prices up, so “buy and hold” worked fine.
 But, in 2015, this downward trend reversed for the first time in 33 years1.
 Those tailwinds officially turned into headwinds, and the best way to manage fixed income securities in a rising interest rate environment, is to constantly strive to be in the highest yielding fixed income security in any given class.

 True fixed income specialists know this, and they proactively swap their clients’ bonds to get higher yields.
 Now, they might be swapping these bonds to get a higher current yield today, or they might be swapping these bonds to get a higher yield in the future by getting a better purchase price today.
 Or, they could be swapping these bonds defensively to get a more secure bond with a higher rating, or a shorter-term bond.

 While most Registered Investment Advisory firms take shortcuts to simplify their efforts, our management team is diligent in their research, and we seek to build customized portfolios that fit the needs of our clients through the use of actively managed fixed income securities.
 We concentrate our efforts on helping Baby Boomers look forward to retirement with excitement, feeling a sense of stability, and most importantly, reliable income.

 Dividend Stock Portfolio

 In addition to our fixed-income investment strategies that rely on bonds and other bond-like instruments to offer our clients steady streams of income, our investment team offers common stock strategies for those with the willingness and ability to endure some level of stock market volatility.